For prospective PhD students:

 The Language and Brain lab considers PhD applications every year.
 Dr. Myers supervises students in Speech, Language, and Hearing Sciences (SLHS), and in the Language and Cognition Program in Psychological Sciences.

 Please contact Dr. Emily Myers if you are interested in doing a PhD at UConn: email@example.com.

-The Language and Brain lab typically has a few positions come available each semester for UConn undergraduates to work in the lab as research assistants.
-These students usually register for three credits of COGS 3589, PSYCH 3889, or SLHS 3299 (Independent Study) and spend about an average of 10 hours per week working in the lab.
+The Language and Brain Lab typically has a few positions come available each semester for UConn undergraduates to work in the lab as research assistants.
+These students usually register for three credits of COGS 3589, PSYCH 3889, or SLHS 3299 (Independent Study) and spend about an average of 8 hours per week working in the lab.

-Undergraduate research assistants generally assist the PI and graduate students with experiment preparation and data collection.
+Previous experience doing research is not necessary–we train undergraduate RAs to assist the PI and graduate students with experiment preparation and data collection.
 Some students, especially honors students or University Scholars, develop their own research project.
 Undergraduates typically work on behavioral or eyetracking experiments and have the opportunity to develop poster presentations on those projects.

+We accept applications on a rolling basis for the upcoming semester.
 Working in the lab is an excellent opportunity to gain research experience, so if you are interested in joining the lab, please fill out the form below.
-We accept applications on a rolling basis for the upcoming semester.
+We are excited to learn more about you!